nicolus/orchard/README.md

 * Windows 10 version 2004 or later
 * [WSL2](https://docs.microsoft.com/windows/wsl/about)
-* A fresh install of [Ubuntu 20.04 for WSL](https://www.microsoft.com/en-us/p/ubuntu-2004-lts/9n6svws3rx71?activetab=pivot:overviewtab)
+* A fresh install of [Ubuntu 22.04 for WSL](https://apps.microsoft.com/detail/9PN20MSR04DW?hl=fr-fr&gl=FR)
-* I also recommend you install [Windows Terminal](https://github.com/microsoft/terminal) because it's really good ;-)
+* I also recommend you install [Windows Terminal](https://apps.microsoft.com/detail/9N0DX20HK701) because it's really good ;-)

 ## Installation

-Download this repo somewhere (let's assume `C:\orchard\ `)

-Install Ubuntu 20.04 with a username (not just `root`) and start it by typing `ubuntu` in the command line
+Install Ubuntu 22.04 with a username (not just `root`) and start it by typing `ubuntu` in the command line

 Add the following lines to your hosts file (C:\Windows\System32\drivers\etc\hosts) so that you'll be able to access the default orchard websites, you can also add any site you know you'll want to create in orchard. :
 ```